Redbench: Workload Synthesis From Cloud Traces: Introduction

 \textbf{Testing under realistic workload characteristics.} By turning familiar benchmarks into cloud-like, trace-shaped workloads, \systemname{} enables academia and industry to test optimizations under \emph{realistic workload characteristics} without access to proprietary SQL or data.
 For example, as shown in \Cref{fig:intro_plot}, standard benchmarks overlook query repetition patterns observed in studies from cloud vendors.
 As a result, they fail to capture the effects of result caching, a crucial feature of modern cloud data warehouses.
 Despite result caching being enabled in two modern analytical engines (System~A and B), query performance does not improve on traditional benchmarks.
 In contrast, when evaluated on workloads generated by \systemname{}, query performance can improve by more than 3$\times$.

 \textbf{\systemname{} enables targeted optimizations.} Overall, \systemname{} is not only a valuable resource for analyzing and comparing system performance, but also a foundation for developing targeted optimizations in modern cloud data warehouses.
 We believe \systemname{} significantly lowers the barrier to evaluating new features in cloud data warehouses and can accelerate progress in the field: researchers can now validate their ideas against production-like repetition, temporal, and mixed-type query patterns, enabling faster iteration and more meaningful results.
-In particular, \systemname{} provides a practical framework for studying techniques that exploit reuse, such as result and subresult caching, view and materialization reuse, and adaptive clustering, and can inspire new workload-driven optimizations grounded in production-like patterns.
+In particular, \systemname{} provides a practical framework for studying techniques that exploit reuse, such as result and subresult caching~\cite{DBLP:journals/pvldb/GarrodMAMMOT08}, view and materialization reuse~\cite{DBLP:journals/debu/GuptaM95}, and adaptive clustering~\cite{DBLP:journals/debu/GuptaM95,DBLP:conf/sigmod/HilprechtBR20}, workload-aware indexing~\cite{DBLP:conf/icde/BonczCFHL0NSSZ23,DBLP:conf/sigmod/El-HindiZBK16}, and fitted or learned DBMS components~\cite{DBLP:conf/cidr/HilprechtBBEHKR20}, and can inspire new workload-driven optimizations grounded in production-like patterns.

 \textbf{Combining multiple synthesis approaches.} In this work, we build on our previous benchmark, Redbench-v1~\cite{DBLP:journals/corr/abs-2506-12488}.
 Unlike \systemname{}, Redbench-v1 generated synthetic workloads using a simpler approach that naively sampled queries from traditional benchmarks to primarily preserve repetition rates.
 While \systemname{} builds on the same core idea, it introduces a new methodology that combines matching-based and generation-based workload synthesis.
 This approach enables \systemname{} to more closely reproduce the characteristics of traces released by cloud providers and to expand query coverage by incorporating \INSERT{}, \UPDATE{}, and \DELETE{} statements, which are interleaved with reads and represent a significant portion of real analytical workloads.